 You can ask any grill masters out there are they will have the same answer.
 There is nothing wrong with grilling frozen burgers but you will have better results with thawed burgers.

 This goes with almost any food that you would want to grill.
 That is because you have to make sure that you balance the heat that goes into the food as much as possible.

 When you cook something, no matter how hot or how slow you cook them, defrost it before putting it under heat.
 This will give a more even finish to any frozen food that you cook.

 You see, the middle of frozen food is the last area to thaw and the last area to heat up.
 So when you put it directly over flames, you get a burned outside and a raw interior.

 Defrosting will sometimes take overnight if you choose to do it in the fridge.
-This is good since you do not necessarily remove all the juices in the meat and you keep it cool.
+This is good since you do not necessarily remove all the juices in the meat and you keep the patties cool.

 So put the frozen burgers in a plastic container and leave them in the fridge.
 You need to contain the juices from the raw meat to avoid contamination with other foods in the fridge.

-Once the burgers are defrosted, they can stay in the fridge for up to two days before cooking.
+Once the burgers are defrosted or thawed, they can stay in the fridge for up to two days before cooking.
 This is effective when you have too many burgers that you need to cook.